10 Essential Skills Every Waiter Should Possess

 Attention to detail is essential in every aspect of a waiter's job.
 From taking precise orders to ensuring proper plating and presentation of dishes, waiters must pay close attention to the small details.
 They should also be attentive to guests' needs, such as refilling drinks or providing extra condiments, without having to be reminded.

 Waiters represent the restaurant and its brand.
 It is important for them to maintain a professional demeanor at all times.
-This includes dressing appropriately, practicing good personal hygiene, and exhibiting poise and grace while interacting with guests.
+This includes dressing appropriately in a clean uniform, practicing good personal hygiene, and exhibiting poise and grace while interacting with guests.
 Waiters should strive to create a positive image of the establishment and leave a lasting impression on customers.

 Reading more: